Skip to main contentSkip to footer

 Denise Roden

-Denise Roden manages the administration for the Time for Dementia programme which gives medical students the opportunity to visit a family living with dementia over a period of two years.
-Denise works closely with the Evaluation Lead, Dr Stephanie Daley, to ensure the smooth running of the programme.
+Denise Roden manages the administration for the Time for Dementia programme.
+Denise works closely with the Time for Dementia Programme Lead, Dr Stephanie Daley, to ensure the smooth running of the programme.
 This includes pairing the students with the participant families, keeping track of when students are out on visits and keeping in touch with the participant families.

 Yvonne Feeney profile photo